mauludinr/Week1/readme.md

 After you succed the installation, now your airflow webserver is ready, http://localhost:8080/

 ## Directed Acyclic Graph (DAG)
-DAG is a list of task that we want to execute
+Directed Acyclic Graph (DAG) is a list of task that we want to execute,

+    1. Set up the connection first from Airflow with MySql (https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html)